joaolopix/Auto-JumpBug-Plugin/README.md

 # Auto JumpBug Plugin

-A auto jumpbug plugin for sourcemod.
+An auto jumpbug plugin for sourcemod.

 This plugin tries to automate the execution of jumpbugs, currently it doesn't perform all jb's with 100% accuracy, this is a result of the way it was implemented, it doesn't change stamina or any similar value, it ray traces the ground to determine when to crouch and uncrouch.